raphaelsulzer/mesh-tools/README.md

 # mesh-tools
-Tools for reconstructing, processing and evaluating a surface mesh from a point cloud.
+This repository contains tools for reconstructing, processing and evaluating point clouds and triangular surface meshes.
+The code is based on several scientific publications and makes heavy use of [CGAL](https://www.cgal.org/).